 Again, you can work with a time limit to show urgency.
 Also, don't limit your customers' choices.
 Combining products from different categories can be a great offer for seasonal products or specific target customer groups.

-The likelihood of selling to an existing customer is much higher than selling products to new customers.
-Upselling is the practice of encouraging customers to buy a comparable, higher value product.
-So if you have a number of products in a same category but with different performance characteristics and prices, consider upselling to encourage existing customers to buy again.
+The probability of selling to an existing customer is much higher than selling products to new customers.
+Upselling is the practice of encouraging customers to buy a comparable, higher-value product.
+So if you have a line of products in a similar category but with different performance characteristics and prices, consider upselling to encourage existing customers to buy again.
+An effective upselling strategy can increase cart value while improving the shopping experience for customers.

 Cross-selling means that a company sells an additional product or service to the current product that the customer has already opted for.
 Cross-selling refers to products that satisfy additional, complementary needs that are already met by the original item.
 Sounds familiar, right?
 Latori customer The Female Company demonstrates it well in the example above.